A Patent is Pending …

 Hague (International Industrial Design) Applications

 The Hague applications are international industrial design patent applications.
 The World Intellectual Property Organization (WIPO) manages Hague applications.
-The Hague System for the International Registration of Industrial Designs provides a practical business solution for registering up to 100 designs in 74 contracting parties covering 91 countries, through the filing of one single international application.
-Filing a complete and proper international Hague application, results in patent pending status in participating countries where protection is sought.
+The Hague System for the International Registration of Industrial Designs provides a practical business solution for registering up to 100 designs in 74 contracting parties covering 91 countries.
+All of this can be done through the filing of one single international application.
+Filing a complete and proper international Hague application results in patent pending status in participating countries where protection is sought.